Transition metal impurities in Silicon: Computational search for a semiconductor qubit: Results

-Next, because CTLs have no direct information about the spin configuration, we further examine the single-particle defect-level diagram of the candidates.
-Aiming for triplet-triplet transitions within the Si band gap, we search for stable defects with triplet ground state, i.e. two unpaired electrons, and at least one empty state in the same spin channel within the band gap.
-One of the unpaired electrons can be promoted to the empty state(s) and form the triplet excited state.
+In search of candidate TM impurities / Si-host system with triplet-triplet optical transition within the Si band gap, Fig.\ \ref{fig:PT_trend} summarizes our computational workflow.
+For every defect, we employ the defect calculations based on HSE06 and first compute the thermodynamic charge transition levels (CTL) that can be readily extracted from the defect formation energies (see Fig. S1 for the explicit data).
+E$\mathrm{_{NK}}$ is evaluated for each transition (see Table S6) and further correction (HSE06+U) is applied when $|$E$\mathrm{_{NK}}|$ $>$ 0.2 eV.
+For a given impurity defect in Si to accommodate both a spin triplet ground state and a spin triplet excited state within the Si band gap, at least two CTL within the band gap are needed (see details in METHODS).
+For those impurities that satisfy the first criterion, we further examine their single-particle defect-level diagram (DLD) since CTL have no direct information about the spin configuration and experimental values are only available for a few TM defects Si with specific charge states and defect types.
+DLD shows the ground-state spin configurations for TM impurities and we first search for the ones with spin triplet electronic ground state, i.e., two unpaired electrons in the same spin channel.
+Next, to ensure that a spin triplet excited states exist within the Si band gap, we also search for the TM impurities with at least one empty state within the Si band gap such that one of electrons can be promoted to the empty state(s) and form a spin triplet excited state.
 In addition, we use the charge density of corresponding defect states to determine the symmetry of the electronic orbitals and confirm that the single-particle states within the band gap are localized.
-Localized spin defect states are required\cite{Weber_PNAS_2010} and symmetries provide the foundation to estimate whether the optical transitions are allowed.
-Lastly, because the symmetry provides no information about the actual values of the amplitudes (oscillator strengths) of allowed optical transitions, we calculate the one-particle absorption coefficient to verify that the specific triplet-triplet optical transitions are indeed allowed and to estimate their brightness.
+Localized spin defect states are required for optically active spin defects\cite{Weber_PNAS_2010} and symmetries provide the foundation to estimate whether the optical transitions are allowed.
+Lastly, because the symmetry provides no information about the actual values of the amplitudes (oscillator strengths) of allowed optical transitions, we calculate the one-particle absorption coefficient to verify that the specific triplet-triplet optical transitions are indeed allowed and to estimate their transition probability.